• Skip to primary navigation

 How to incorporate Kefir and Buttermilk into your diet.

-For starters, buttermilk is a great substitute for butter or sour cream, especially because it has a very yogurt-like flavor.
+Buttermilk is a great substitute for butter or sour cream, especially because it has a yogurt-like flavor.

 Add buttermilk or kefir to your smoothie.

 You could add some cacao nibs or chia seeds to the recipe.
 It sounds like the perfect start to a morning.
-Try my kefir smoothie recipe.
+Try our banana kefir smoothie recipe and strawberry kefir smoothie.

 Both make excellent meat tenderizers.